lako90/node-auth-server/README.md

-Hiris Authorization Server
+General Authorization Server
 ==================

-This is the authorization server to Hiris.io.
+This is the authorization server using JWT.

 # Installation
 In this guide has been used _Yarn_ as package manager, but if you want you can use _NPM_ instead.